 MID RANGE :-

 Even though the Mia is much similar to the Pola when it comes to driver configuration the mid range does not take the back seat like the Pola.
-The transition from upper bass to lower treble region has a bit or extra energy which feels a bit different as most of the IEMs don’t have this type of emphasis to this region.
+The transition from upper bass to lower mid region has a bit or extra energy which feels a bit different as most of the IEMs don’t have added emphasis to this region.
 It gives the lower mids a bit of brightness, coming from a slightly warm and cushiony lower end this takes things to a unique territory, instead of being drowned it emerges like a phoenix.
 The vocal region levels the extra energy a bit and rest of the mid range is aligned with the rest of the spectrum onward.
 Both male and female vocals have very good clarity, definition and resolution while maintaining excellent level of texture like the Pola.
 The tonality is accurate with a slightly organic feel to it.
 Instruments have good amount of shine to them with good body and the slightly polished finishing eliminates unnecessary sharpness.
 The upper mid has a slight dip which helps in keeping the notes away from sibilance or harshness.

-The Mia has a nice balance between being musical and analytical, the notes are not too aggressive, sharp or thin without compromising with bite, it deliver accurate notes thickness and depth.
-Finishing to the notes is very good.
-It has a well polished feel to it without any edginess or graininess.
+IMR Mia has a nice balance between being musical and analytical, the notes are not too aggressive, sharp or thin without compromising with bite, it deliver accurate notes thickness and depth.
+Finishing of the notes is very good.
+It has a well polished feel to it without leaving any edginess or graininess.
 The overall level of resolution and details is very good.
 It does not have the crispiest contrast between foreground and background instruments as it smoothens out a bit of micro details, there is nothing missing but don’t have much bite to them.

 The treble region is nicely energized with good amount of spark to it.
 It sounds crisp and clear.
 The resolution and level of definition is very good.
 The instruments don’t sound thin like BA based IEMs.
 The Mia has nice weight to the notes without being mushy or blunt.
 It bites but with love, leaving a full bodied impression.
 Level of details retrieval is very good, it just doesn’t miss out on anything while keeping the timber closer to natural.
 It doesn’t have the kind of bite or attack like the UM Mirage or Andromeda, keeping notes under the harsh margin.
 You can just sit back and enjoy the music without bothering about any sharpness or uncomfortable notes while enjoying the delicacies of the track.
 The organic tonality adds more character to the sound.